22.5 C

 Paul Walczak’s mother donated $1 million to a Trump fundraiser weeks before the president pardoned her son, who had stolen $4.4 million from employee paychecks.
 Jason Galanis saw his $84.4 million restitution obligation vanish after defrauding the Oglala Sioux Nation of $60 million and receiving a 15-year prison sentence.

-Trump extended clemency to major drug traffickers beginning in May 2025 with Garnett Gilbert Smith, identified by the DEA as one of Baltimore’s biggest cocaine and heroin distributors who moved over 1,000 kilograms of cocaine in less than two years.
+Trump extended clemency to major drug traffickers beginning in May 2025 with Garnett Gilbert Smith, identified by the Drug Enforcement Administration as one of Baltimore’s biggest cocaine and heroin distributors who moved over 1,000 kilograms of cocaine in less than two years.
 By November 2025, former Honduran President Juan Orlando Hernández received a pardon despite his conviction for helping transport 400 tons of cocaine into the United States and a 45-year federal prison sentence.
 Trump ally Roger Stone had directly contacted the president on Hernández’s behalf.

 Binance CEO Changpeng Zhao also received a full pardon after pleading guilty to failing to maintain anti-money laundering controls that allowed money to reach terrorists and child abusers.
 The pardon drew scrutiny given Zhao’s business connections to World Liberty Financial, the Trump family’s cryptocurrency enterprise.